-It is easy to look at the new law and think of it as more items on the compliance checklist.
+It is easy to look at the law and think of it as more items on the compliance checklist.
 But there are intrinsic benefits for businesses beyond complying with the law to compel you to take action.

 A key component of the law is that a compensation range must exist for each position in your organization.
-Building a compensation structure for your organization and determining an appropriate compensation level for each role provides three benefits to the organization:
+Building a compensation structure for your organization and determining an appropriate compensation level for each role provides three benefits to the organization.

-1) More control over your budget
+More control over your budget

-With identified ranges for each position, it is easier to map out and stick to a budget.
+With identified ranges for each position, it’s easier to map out and stick to a budget.
 You already know the maximum cost of a new hire based on the highest number of the range.
 When you are preparing offers, you can be confident that the negotiations won’t leave you questioning how you can afford the candidate.
 An established range means you can communicate the maximum amount the role can earn and stay within your budget.

-2) Saves you time when recruiting
+Saved time when recruiting

 The reality in our current very tight job market is that if an employee is looking to make a change it is for either a better culture fit or more money.
 And for a hiring manager, there is nothing more frustrating than spending time and energy recruiting a great candidate, only to learn in the late stages of the process that you cannot afford the individual.
 Having an established compensation range prior to kicking off recruiting efforts means you can be transparent in the job posting and confirm alignment with your established compensation range in the first conversation with your selected candidates.
 You’ll avoid getting swooned by great candidates that are out of your reach and focus your time and energy on candidates that are attainable.

 Employees value fair pair and fair treatment most in a job, according to a Clutch survey of 540 full-time employees across ages and company sizes.
 Providing a compensation range for each position is an opportunity to highlight your commitment to fair compensation and equity across the organization.
-That level of transparency extends outside your walls as well.
+This level of transparency extends outside your walls as well.
 Candidates review available data on Glassdoor.com and make assessments about the quality of an organization based on the anecdotal data and comments prior employees have entered.
 With established ranges for a position, there is no need for candidates or employees to question the fairness of their compensation.